KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 As it can be seen from the result, Besder ip camera is regarded as a `general purpose` device and is running Linux OS with a likely version of `Linux 3.2 - 3.16`.

 # Control Panel in a Web Browser
 This is the time when some really interesting things start to show up.
-I have tried to access the control panel of the camera in `Mozilla Firefox` browser within my Arch Linux install...
-And I was greeted with this nice pop-up window saying that my browser is too new and that some features would not work properly.
-Also, there was a request that I should download Firefox version `51` from 2017.
+I have tried to access the control panel of the camera in at the time the newest version of `Mozilla Firefox` browser within my Arch Linux install...
+Just to be greeted with this nice pop-up window saying that my browser is ***too new*** and that some features would not work properly and I was requested to download Firefox browser version `51` or earliear.
+For a reference, Firefox 51 was released in ***January of 2017***.

 ![Pop-up saying that my browser is too new for rendering the control panel](/img/Browser_too_new.png)

-Indeed, the webpage was not working as intented, displaying only a single line of text and a button to download `NewActive.exe` plugin.
-It does not look like a good idea to download any .exe files that a webpage, which requires an ancient version of web browser installed, asks me to download...
-Anyways, I have a `Windows 10` virtual machine installed within a `Virtualbox` environment, so I have switched to that for further testing of a web interface.
-Tried a few other of the most popular browsers - all gave the same pop-up asking to download old versions of those browsers.
-Turns out that the `NETSurveillance WEB`, used for controlling the camera, was only functional within the "good old" `Internet Explorer` browser with `ActiveX` plugin installed and activated.
-Neither of these I would want to constantly run on my main machine...
+Indeed, the webpage was not working as intented, displaying only a single line of text and a button to download `NewActive.exe` installerfile.
+It does not seem like a good idea for me to download any .exe files that a webpage, which requires an ancient version of web browser installed, asks me to download...

+Anyways, I have a `Windows 10` virtual machine installed within a `VirtualBox` environment, so I have switched to that for further testing of a Besder camera's web interface.
+Tried a few other of the most popular browsers like Chrome, Opera and Edge - all gave me the same pop-up asking to download old versions of those browsers.
+Turns out that the `NETSurveillance WEB`, used for controlling the camera, requires `ActiveX` plugin for proper functioning and the only browser that displayed the `NETSurveillanceWEB` inteface correctly was the "good old" `Internet Explorer` browser with `ActiveX` plugin installed and enabled.
+That "might" cause some problems with security of this particular camera and computing devices connected to it, but I will not elaborate on this further ***for now***.

-Anyway, I tried to log into the `NETSurveillance WEB` control panel.
-After pressing the login button it takes suspiciously long time to start any login activity.
-So I decided to inspect the webpage's code.
-And there I had found a `Javascript` login function which had a very _"interesting"_ feature - a 2 second timer, which activates ***after*** pressing the login button.
+So, I have tried to log into the `NETSurveillance WEB` control panel.
+After pressing the login button it takes a couple of seconds to start any login activity.
+To figure out why, I decided to inspect the webpage's code.
+And there I had found a `Javascript` login function which had a very _"interesting"_ feature added - a 2 second timer, which activates ***after*** pressing the login button.
 To be honest, I am not sure about the purpose of this delay.
-One idea that I have is that it is used to make the device look slower than it actually is, especially in comparison to higher end models that the company is offering.
+One idea that I have is that it is used to make this particular device look slower than it actually is, especially in comparison to higher end models that the company is offering.
 But that is just speculation from my side.

 ## A further investigation of a control panel of an IP camera

 ***Added on 26/06/2021***

-Using ***Wireshark*** tool I have examined the data stream between `Besder 6024PB-XMA501` IP camera and `Windows 10` install within virtual machine.
-What I have found is that when the connection request is sent from the browser within virtual machine to the surveillance camera, multiple files of the IP camera `NETSurveillance WEB` control panel's webpage are sent.
+Using ***Wireshark*** tool I have examined the data stream between `Besder 6024PB-XMA501` IP camera and a `NETSurveillanceWEB` web interface within `Windows 10` virtual machine.
+What I have found is that when the connection request is sent from the browser within the virtual machine to the surveillance camera, the surveillance camera sends multiple `.html`, `.css` and `.js` files of the `NETSurveillance WEB` control panel are sent to the browser.
 One file that looked the most interesting to me was ***m.jsp*** file, containing some `Javascript` code.
-In this particular file was the following lines:
+In this particular file was the following `packed function`:

 ```
 val(function(p, a, c, k, e, d) {